schloerke/Bitcoin-Transaction-Network-Extraction/README.md

 # Bitcoin Transaction Network Extraction

-This project is to be used solely with (schloerke's bitcointools)[http://github.com/schloerke/bitcointools].
+This project is to be used solely with [schloerke's bitcointools](http://github.com/schloerke/bitcointools).

 # Install

-Please see the intructions on (schloerke's bitcointools)[http://github.com/schloerke/bitcointools] repo to download the data.
+Please see the intructions on [schloerke's bitcointools](http://github.com/schloerke/bitcointools) repo to download the data.

 Once your data has been downloaded, alter the file locations within ```process_bitcoin_network_runner.sh``` to point to their proper directories.
 Then execute the runner